 You can find the relevant code for your installer by searching for their name in the MCS installer database.
 When you select their profile, it will give you more information about the company, including their consumer code.

-Fill in the Home Energy Scotland Loan application form
+Fill in the Home Energy Scotland Grant and Loan application form

-Be sure to have all relevant supporting documentation before starting your application for a Home Energy Scotland Loan.
+Be sure to have all relevant supporting documentation before starting your application for a Home Energy Scotland funding.

 - You can only apply using the application form provided to you by Home Energy Scotland.